Helford Expansion Programme

 The Helford river basin is a unique example of Atlantic temperate rainforest with a very clear distinction between the dominant Iberian haplotype oaks and the scarcer Balkan haplotype.
 In this area of the UK, for some reason, the pedunculate oak has not hybridised as readily as throughout the rest of the archipelago.
 The Helford Expansion Programme seeks to continue the spread of pedunculate oak throughout the UK given that climate change is driving species northwards at rates not possible for static species such as trees.
 As humanity first carried oaks into Cornwall at a time of post-glacial warming, so again, we will carry oaks forward at a time of anthropogenic-induced global warming.

-I have been unofficially planting oaks from the Helford basin of both haplotypes for 18 years and gradually working further eastwards and northwards.
+I have been unofficially planting oaks from the Helford basin of both haplotypes since 2001 and gradually working further eastwards and northwards.
 I am now beginning to document these previous plantings as well as increasing the output of current planting.
 The autumn of 2018 was a phenomenal mast-year for acorns and at present I have 600 oaks in trainer tubes which will be ready for planting over the next couple of years.
 Previously, the project had operated by simply burying acorns in threes (‘one for the jay, one for the mouse, one for the house’).
 The use of trainer tubes to plant semi-established trees with a compost starter should increase the success rate.
 Guerilla forestry.